Illegal and falsified medical products

 European citizens are advised to exercise extreme caution when buying medicines online, as illegal online pharmacies and other vendors may try to benefit from the pandemic situation to sell unauthorised, falsified or low-quality medicines.

 The EDQM reminds the public that there are currently only a very limited number of authorised medicines to treat COVID-19 and that they should not buy medicines falsely advertised as such online.
-Medicines are available to treat symptoms on advice from their doctor or pharmacist.
+Medicines are available to treat symptoms on advice from their medical doctor or pharmacist.

 Regarding vaccines, the EDQM stresses that the EMA and national health authorities have established strict control procedures to ensure that only safe vaccines are authorised, and that they are distributed through a secure supply chain.
-Most alerts to the public on the risk of fake vaccines published by various law-enforcement authorities relate to the trafficking of vaccines through unofficial and unauthorised channels.
+Most alerts to the public on the risk of falsified vaccines published by various law-enforcement authorities relate to the trafficking of vaccines through unofficial and unauthorised channels.

 COVID-19 vaccines are distributed directly to government agencies and are not for sale: any vaccine for sale is therefore clearly a falsified or unauthorised product.